Anthropology and Sociology

 If you were Dean to them, I majored in sociology and international and intercultural studies.
 And yeah, that’s

-my name is Frank.
+My name is Blu Frankel.
 I just graduated from Harvard college with a degree in social anthropology, and I got a minor in art film and visual studies.
 And I’m looking forward to chatting with all of you.
 Okay.
 Great.
 Thank you guys so much for being here.
 Now, we’ll go through these questions.
 You can just frequently ask questions and you guys can alternate who goes first.

 So fast forward to when I was choosing schools, I wanted to make sure that my values aligned to the institution that I would attend.
 So Fitzer college was exactly that and more its emphasis on social justice and environmental sustainability was definitely something that I look forward to.
 So with this equity driven mindset, I went into my college experience with an open mind, knowing that I was really excited to learn.

 So I took classes that I was very excited about which were, you know, usually in the sociology in social sciences.
 And so I just really engaged in, in critically thinking about society and people.
 So by my junior year, I had already fulfilled most of my major requirements without even realizing.
 And then my junior year [00:03:00] I decided to declare, but I also did do another major.

 So I was able to do a combine.

 And I I sort of fell into this major for a variety of reasons.
 I mean, like I said, in the slide, I I was always interested in human cultures and, and group behaviors since I was a little kid, you know, and I was really interested in archeology and anthropology.
 And I did take an anthropology class when I was in high school at my local community college, but I didn’t really know that I wanted to actually major in anthropology.